-Information about Aswan Museums, tours and Online Booking
+Information about Aswan Museums, tours, Booking

 Aswan Museums include the Nubian museum.
 In fact, the museum designed by Mahmoud Al Hakim.
 He created the Nubian museum building in harmony with the surroundings.
 In fact, the surroundings include huge rocks, small mountains and the shining sun of Aswan.
 The Museum opened in 1997.
 The beautiful lines of its architecture are worth to see.
 The museum nestled into the hillside.
 It covers 50,000 square meters of landscaped gardens and buildings.
 The gardens and buildings divided up into different sections.
 The museum indeed is a gateway in the history of Nubia.
 It lets visitors understand the complex history of this unique area.
 In the museum, each exhibit has a description note underneath it.
 In fact, it written in Arabic and English languages.